- COM 441 D01, 10247, MWF 12:20 – 1:10, Merion Hall 174

 For further information regarding accommodations, please see: www.sju.edu/int/studentlife/studentresources/thesuccesscenter/ssd.

-As this course is highly interactive and practice/discussion-driven, your success is absolutely tethered to your presence and participation.
+As this course is highly interactive with complex coding discussed nearly every meeting, your success is absolutely tethered to your presence and participation.
 The course will move quickly, and each successive meeting will build upon the concepts of the previous.
 Missing a class puts you at a serious disadvantage in terms of the larger semester arc.
 This is not the type of course where you can “ask for the notes” from a classmate and get the same learning experience.
 If you miss class you will miss something important.

 Please come to class on time, prepared, having completed the assigned reading and writing, and ready to contribute to class discussions, to listen seriously and respectfully to the thoughts of others, and to participate in all in-class activities.

-Except for “serious reasons,” missing more than 1 class will affect your grade.
-More than four absences will result in failing the course.
+Except for “serious reasons” (for example, hospitalizations, severe health issues, death of a loved one) and university-sponsored activities, missing more than 1.5 classes will affect your grade.
+More than 6 absences will result in failing the course.
 Lateness counts as .5 of an absence.
 Leaving early will count as .5 of an absence.
-The grade reductions after 1 absence:
+The grade reductions after 1.5 absences:

 Your primary responsibility is to be in class and fully present.